 Investment receipts projected by the Corporation in the Debt Service Fund are largely based upon the level of investment receipts anticipated from existing investments of funds in the Corporation's Capital Reserve Fund which is contained within the Debt Service Fund.
-Projections for investment receipts in the General Fund are based on each year's respective State appropriation receipts at an assumed rate of 1.60%.
+Projections for investment receipts in the General Fund are estimated using the remaining General Fund cash balance at an assumed rate of 0.074%.

-The anticipated liquidity support costs and variable rate bond remarketing fees in the General Fund assume all bonds currently in a variable rate mode continue as such.
+There are no longer any anticipated liquidity support costs and variable rate bond remarketing fees in the General Fund beginning in fiscal year 2021-22.
+This is due to the March 2020 defeasance of all remaining variable rate bonds.
+The resulting standby bond purchase agreements and remarketing agent contracts were terminated on April 10, 2020.
 Each year's arbitrage rebate projection is based on current arbitrage rebate calculations.
 The Corporation expects these estimates to change over time as the actual liability for any series of bonds will vary as interest rates and the amount of funds subject to rebate calculation change.
-Currently, there are no arbitrage rebate liabilities projected during the Plan period.
+Currently, the Corporation is projected to make an estimated \$68 thousand arbitrage rebate liability payment during fiscal year 2021-22.

-When applicable, the Plan is based upon the Corporation's restated fiscal year 2019-20 Annual Budget and future anticipated changes in expenses.
+When applicable, the Plan is based upon the Corporation's restated fiscal year 2020-21 Annual Budget and future anticipated changes in expenses.
 The Plan's work papers include the assumptions used when determining certain estimates.
 All estimates are subject to risk of change due to assumptions made about future costs.
-Significant future cost risks include, among others: 1) if actual interest rates on the Corporation's variable rate bonds are significantly higher than those assumed in the Plan; and 2) if liquidity support costs increase at a rate higher than assumed in the Plan.

-Annual Budget for Fiscal Year 2020-21
+New York Local Government Assistance Corporation Annual Budget for Fiscal Year 2021-22

-Including multi-year financial plan with actual results for fiscal year 2018-19 and a revised forecast for fiscal year 2019-20

-Statement of Revenues, Expenditures and Changes in Fund Balances
+Including Multi-Year Financial Plan with Actual Results for Fiscal Year 2019-20 and Revised Forecast for Fiscal Year 2020-21 Statement of Revenues, Expenditures and Changes in Fund Balances